VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 ## Step 17: Break 2 - Let's Reflect 😅

-Let's take a moment to reflect on what we've accomplished in the past few steps.
-From enhancing performance monitoring to adding interactive elements, we've covered significant ground in making our simple game more functional and engaging.
-Here's a quick recap:
+Time for a quick reflection on what we've achieved in the last few steps.
+We've significantly expanded our game's functionality and interactivity.
+Here's a recap:

-- We integrated a performance profiler into our game, allowing us to monitor essential metrics like FPS (frames per second).
-This is crucial for optimizing our game's performance and ensuring a smooth player experience.
-You also learned how to cycle through different profiler outputs to monitor various aspects of the game. 🚀
+- **Performance Monitoring:** We added a profiler to monitor key metrics like FPS, helping optimize performance for a smoother experience.
+You also learned how to toggle through profiler outputs to track different aspects of the game. 🚀
-- We enhanced the visual appeal of our scene by adding a skybox.
-This addition provided a more immersive environment, transforming our basic game into something that looks and feels more polished and professional.
-The skybox added depth to the scene, making it visually engaging. 🎨
-- We explored the theory behind motion in game development, distinguishing between non-physical movement and physics-based movement.
-Understanding these concepts is key to deciding how entities interact with the environment and other objects in your game.
-This foundational knowledge set the stage for implementing different types of motion in the following steps. 🧠
+- **Enhanced Visuals:** By adding a skybox, we made the scene more immersive, creating a polished and professional look. 🎨
+- **Understanding Motion:** We explored the difference between non-physical and physics-based movement, learning how to decide which method to use based on game mechanics. 🧠
-- We implemented non-physical movement by directly modifying an entity's position using its `Transform.Position`.
-This method allowed us to move entities smoothly without them interacting with other objects.
-It's a straightforward approach ideal for scenarios where interaction isn't necessary, such as UI elements or certain animations. 🚶‍♂️
+- **Non-Physical Movement:** You learned how to move entities using `Transform.Position` without interacting with other objects.
+This approach is great for UI elements or simple animations. 🚶‍♂️
-- We took motion to the next level by incorporating physics-based movement.
-By applying forces to entities via their `RigidbodyComponent`, we enabled realistic interactions with the environment.
-This method is perfect for creating dynamic, interactive gameplay where objects respond to gravity, collisions, and other physical forces. ⚙️
+- **Physics-Based Movement:** By applying forces to entities via `RigidbodyComponent`, we introduced realistic interactions with gravity and collisions, adding depth to the gameplay. ⚙️
-- We added keyboard controls to our game, allowing players to interact with and move entities using keys.
-This introduced a basic level of interactivity, making the game feel more responsive and engaging.
-You learned how to handle both non-physical and physics-based movements using simple keyboard inputs. 🎮
+- **Keyboard Controls:** We implemented basic keyboard inputs to move entities, adding interactivity and responsiveness to the game. 🎮
-- We extended the interactivity further by adding mouse controls.
-Players can now click on entities to trigger actions, such as moving or applying forces to objects.
-This step demonstrated how to integrate more complex interactions, combining raycasting and entity detection to create a more dynamic gameplay experience. 🖱️
+- **Mouse Controls:** We extended player interaction by integrating mouse clicks, allowing players to trigger actions like applying forces to entities. 🖱️
-- Finally, we explored different ways to display output, whether through the console, on-screen debug text, or more polished UI elements.
-This step highlighted how to provide feedback to the player, enhancing the overall user experience.
-Visual feedback is crucial for communicating game state and player actions effectively. 📊
+- **Displaying Output:** Finally, we explored output options, from console logs to UI elements, enhancing player feedback and communication. 📊
+- **Entities Count:** While debugging, you discovered that an entity can be added to the scene without necessarily having a visual representation.
+You also learned that the camera, light, game profiler, and skybox are all entities as well. 🤯

 ## Step 18: Add More Primitives - Let's go crazy! 🤪

-ToDo: Add more primitives
+Two boxes and a capsule isn't fun enough and I also didn't sign for this!
+Let's add more!

 ## Wrapping Up: Your Journey Continues 🎯